loic-nazaries/pandas-gui/README.md

-# pandas-gui
+# Pandas Graphical User Interface

- Use Pandas GUI for quick EDA
+ Use the `Pandas GUI` for quick Exploratory Data Analysis.